 Leader of the inland waterways

-Exploring Rolt's Landscapes: Writing, Heritage, and Conservation by Joseph Boughey
+Exploring Rolt's Landscapes, by Joseph Boughey

 In this series of linked essays, historian Joseph Boughey details the life and works of a renowned figure in British inland waterway history − Lionel Thomas Caswell Rolt.